-1. CONSISTENCY with the GOVERNOR'S BUDGET RECOMMENDATIONS.

-The first four years of the CIP (FY2020-2023) should be consistent with the Governor's recommendations, with \$17 million earmarked specifically for facilities renewal.
-2/ The fifth year (FY2024) and sometimes the sixth year (FY2025) should reflect a natural progression of funding for projects from the prior years.
-We should assume that funding for FY2024-FY2029 will be as described in SB682, namely: "current level of funding adjusted for inflation."
-Changes to the asking year of the Governor's CIP, as enacted by the General Assembly, should be reflected in your submission.

-- 2. FIVE and TEN-YEAR PLANS.
-The Governance Bill requires us to prepare a Ten-Year Capital Plan, so your submission to the System Office should be for ten years. - Only plans submitted on an excel spreadsheet are acceptable. - Use last year's Board CIP as a guide to format your submission, and match the column format used. - A sample is included with the capital budget reference materials on our web page.
+- CONSISTENCY with the GOVERNOR'S BUDGET RECOMMENDATIONS.
+The first four years of the CIP (FY2022-2025) should be consistent with the Governor's recommendations.
+The fifth year (FY2026) and sometimes the sixth year (FY2027) should reflect a natural progression of funding for projects from the prior years.
+We should assume that funding for FY2026-FY2031 will be as described in SB682, namely: "current level of funding adjusted for inflation."
+Changes to the asking year of the Governor's CIP, as enacted by the General Assembly, should be reflected in your submission. - FIVE and TEN-YEAR PLANS.
+Though the Regents only submit a five-year plan to the State, the Governance Bill requires us to plan using a Ten-Year horizon, so your submission to the System Office should be for ten years. - Only plans submitted on an excel spreadsheet are acceptable. - Use last year's Board CIP as a guide to format your submission, and match the column format used. - A sample is included with the capital budget reference materials on our web page.

-It is important that you look carefully at the "out years" in the budget (those beyond the Governor's current CIP, or FY2024-FY2029 and consider how your building priorities should be positioned for funding.
-The Regents' Ten Year CIP (FY2019-2028), June 2017, should be consulted (access link in prior reference).
+It is important that you look carefully at the "out years" in the budget (those beyond the Governor's current CIP, or FY2026-FY2031 and consider how your building priorities should be positioned for funding.
+The Regents' Five Year CIP (FY2021-2030), June 2019, should be consulted (access link in prior reference).

-You should use the latest numbers and queue position reflected in the Governor's current CIP released in January 2018.
-Please note that project costs may have been amended by the Governor and/or the General Assembly since the Board's CIP was approved in June 2017.
+You should use the latest numbers and queue position reflected in the Governor's current CIP released in January 2020.
+Please note that project costs may have been amended by the Governor and/or the General Assembly since the Board's CIP was approved in June 2019.